mckinsey/vizro/vizro-core/docs/pages/user-guides/table.md

 [`Page`][vizro.models.Page] model.
 - Enter the `dash_ag_grid` function under the `figure` argument (imported via `from vizro.tables import dash_ag_grid`).

-The Vizro version of this AG Grid differs in one way from the original Dash AG Grid: it requires the user to provide a pandas DataFrame as the source of data.
+The Vizro version of this AG Grid differs in one way from the original Dash AG Grid: it requires the user to pass a pandas DataFrame as the source of data.
 As explained in [our guide to using data in Vizro](data.md), this must be entered under the argument `data_frame`.
 Most other [parameters of the Dash AG Grid](https://dash.plotly.com/dash-ag-grid/reference) can be entered as keyword arguments.
-Note that some defaults are set for some of the arguments (e.g. for `columnDefs`) to help with styling and usability.
+Note that some defaults are set for some arguments (for example, for `columnDefs`) to help with styling and usability.
-In some cases a parameter may not work because it e.g. requires an additional callback to function.
+Sometimes a parameter may not work because it requires a callback to function.
 In that case you can try creating a [custom AG Grid callable](custom-tables.md) or reach out to the Vizro team for help.

 !!! example "Basic Dash AG Grid"

     === "app.py"
         ```py
         import vizro.models as vm